-The University of La Verne Athletic Department provides athletics programs that emphasize the spirit of competition guided by the educational mission of the University of La Verne: a values orientation, community & diversity, life-long learning and community service.
+The University of La Verne, a NCAA Division III Member Institution, thrives on providing an engaging diverse Athletics' community focusing on progressive growth while creating a challenging competitive environment with equitable opportunities.
 Seeking to cultivate sound mind and body, intercollegiate athletics at the University of La Verne provides an engaging educational experience that transforms a student's life.